How to Replace Old WordPress Site With New WordPress Site?

 i.
 Replacing Old Site With a Staging Site

-If you used a staging site to create a new WordPress site, replacing the old one with the new site is quite easy.
+If you used a staging site to create a new WordPress site, replacing the old site with the new WordPress site is quite easy.

 There are two things you can do: